mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 - 71% of attacks on healthcare systems originate from insiders.
 - For communications, retail and manufacturing 90% of attacks come from the outside.

 All these numbers and statistics are generated based on TI analysis.
 According to the latest reports, by 2022 the number of enterprises using TI will double (Bitdefender, 2019).
 From the above it is clear that cyber threats have not subsided over the past years and instead keep evolving.
 Individuals, organizations and governments are therefore required to evolve with these threats in their efforts to protect their information assets.
-The next section explores the role and importance of honeypots in data collection, attracting malicious actors and gathering intelligence data
+The next section explores the role and importance of honeypots in data collection, attracting malicious actors and gathering intelligence data.

 ### 2.3 Gathering Intelligence through Honeypots